-Funds for this project are available from the institutional funds operating budget of the University of Illinois at Urbana-Champaign and anticipated reimbursement from the proceeds of a future sale of Auxiliary Facilities System Revenue bonds.
+budget of the University of Illinois at Urbana-Champaign and anticipated reimbursement from the proceeds of a future sale of Auxiliary Facilities System Revenue bonds.

-On motion of Dr. Koritz, seconded by Ms. Smart, these recommendations were approved by the following vote: Aye, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Schumock, Ms. Smart; No, none; Absent, Mr. Cepeda, Governor Rauner.
+On motion of Dr. Koritz, seconded by Ms. Smart, this recommendation was approved by the following vote: Aye, Mr. Estrada, Ms. Hasara, Ms. Holmes, Dr. Koritz, Mr. McMillan, Mr. Montgomery, Mr. Schumock, Ms. Smart; No, none; Absent, Mr. Cepeda, Governor Rauner.
 (Mr. Fitzgerald asked to be recorded as not voting on this item.)